rgeraldporter/inquiry-monad/README.md

 ### `.milestone(f)`

 Run a function `f` only if `Pass` list has contents.
 Unlike `fork` or `cleared` this triggers if there are any results in the `Pass` list, regardless of how many results exist within the `Fail` list.

+i.e., "Run the function if there are any passes."

 **NOTE: Function `f` must return an `Inquiry`, via the constructor `of`**.